As you go deeper into your practice, it’s inevitable that you’re going to want to hungrily read as much as possible about yoga.

 By Sri Swami Satchidananda

-This is a classic that all others yoga books point back to, so if you want to read the original text, then check this book out.
+This classic yoga book by Sri Swami Satchidananda is the one that all others yoga books point back to, it is basically the manual for Raja yoga.
+So, if you want to read the original text on yoga philosophies, then this is the yoga book for you.

 by Stephen Mitchell

 The Bhagavad Gita is one of the most referenced ancient Hindu texts that is basically a story outlining many of the biggest lessons that Hinduism offers.
+Basically, of the classic yoga books, this epic poem is THE CLASSIC.
 I recommend reading a modern translation because the original form is in Sanskrit and direct translations can be a bit confusing.
 Mitchell’s translation is great and easy to understand.

 by Paramhansa Yogananda

 This isn’t necessarily an important text to understand yoga or its teachings but is fun to read anyway.
-It provides insight into Indian culture and what it means to be a yogi in India.
-It also shows the reader just how deep yoga goes into the spiritual realm, reaching far beyond just the yoga postures that we have grown to understand yoga to be today.
+Written by world renowned yogi Paramhansa Yogananda, it provides insight into Indian culture and what it means to be a yogi in India.
+It also shows the reader just how deep the spiritual aspects of yoga goes, reaching far beyond just the yoga poses that we have grown to understand yoga to be today.

 by Christopher D Wallis

 All of yoga is based on Tantra and not the neo-tantra sexuality that you’ve probably read about online.
 Wallis does a great job explaining its origins without getting lost in the popular obsession of Osho and the likes.
-So if you want a true understanding of yoga in its deepest, most comprehensive form, then this is a great place to start.
+A great read for yoga teachers.
+So, if you want a true understanding of yoga in its deepest, most comprehensive form, then this is a great place to start.

 X